Cashmere, Queensland: Geography

-Cashmere is on the north-western outskirts of the Brisbane metropolitan area.
+Cashmere is bounded to the north by Lake Samsonvale (27.2666°S 152.8833°E).
+It is a reservoir created by the North Pine Dam, which impounds the North Pine River.

 Cashmere is near the foothills of the D'Aguilar Range surrounded by dense forest.
-Cashmere is bounded to the north by Lake Samsonvale and is located west of Warner.

 History

 The origin of the suburb name is from an early property owner by the name of James Cash.